Skip to content

 ViViT

 This paper offers 3 different types of architectures for efficient attention of videos, with the main theme being factorizing the attention across space and time.
-This repository will offer the first variant, which is a spatial transformer followed by a temporal one.
+This repository includes the factorized encoder and the factorized self-attention variant.
+The factorized encoder variant is a spatial transformer followed by a temporal one.
+The factorized self-attention variant is a spatio-temporal transformer with alternating spatial and temporal self-attention layers.

 import torch